dmitriilezine/AzureSecureAdministration/DeployRDS.md

 ### Post Deployment Configurations
 - Validate via ASC that all VMs are registered with ASC.
 Validate that they are not showing any red.
-- Logon TO BE DEVELOPED
+- Steps to finish configuration of RDS to BE DEVELOPED